renweizhukov/LearningOpenCV/README.md

 ## 20. LineFollowingContour

 This executable recognizes the "maximum" black line in a white paper where the maximum is in the sense of the area (i.e., the number of pixels) occupied by the line.
+It uses the Canny Edge Detection to generate the contours.

 ```bash
 .\LineFollowingContour [image-file]